Introducing Various Notions of Distances between Space-Times: Defining Various Notions of Intrinsic Distances between Space-Times

 In this section we introduce what may be the best intrinsic distance between causally-null-compactifiable space-times.
 It applies to a far larger class of space-times than the intrinsic distances between big bang and future-developed space-times, and we prove the notion is definite.

-Recall that in Section~\ref{sect:back-Kuratowski} we reviewed the notion of a Kuratowski map, $\kappa_X: X\to \ell^\infty$, and discussed how alternate definitions of the Gromov-Hausdorff, metric measure, and intrinsic flat distances use these Kuratowski maps in place of arbitrary distance preserving maps into complete metric-spaces.
+Recall that in Section~\ref{sect:back-Kuratowski} we reviewed the notion of a Fr\'echet map, $\kappa_X: X\to \ell^\infty$, and discussed how alternate definitions of the Gromov-Hausdorff, metric measure, and intrinsic flat distances use these Fr\'echet maps in place of arbitrary distance preserving maps into complete metric-spaces.

-Here we introduce the notion of a Timed-Kuratowski map in Definition~\ref{defn:tau-K}.
-We apply this notion to define intrinsic timed-Hausdorff space-time distances and other timed distances between timed-metric-spaces in Definition~\ref{defn:tau-K-dist} and Remark~\ref{rmrk:tau-K-dist}.
-We prove the timed-Kuratowski map is distance and time preserving in Propositions~\ref{prop:tau-K-dist-pres} and~\ref{prop:tau-K-time-pres} which we will apply later to prove the intrinsic timed-Hausdorff distance is definite in Section~\ref{sect:definite-tau-K}.
+Here we introduce the notion of a timed-Fr\'echet map in Definition~\ref{defn:tau-K}.\footnote{In our v1 post on the arxiv we accidentally named these maps timed-Kuratowski maps because we accidentally attributed the Fr\'echet maps to Kuratowski.} We apply this notion to define intrinsic timed-Hausdorff distances and other timed distances between timed-metric-spaces in Definition~\ref{defn:tau-K-dist} and Remark~\ref{rmrk:tau-K-dist}.
+We prove the timed-Fr\'echet map is distance and time preserving in Propositions~\ref{prop:tau-K-dist-pres} and~\ref{prop:tau-K-time-pres} which we will apply later to prove the intrinsic timed-Hausdorff distance is definite in Section~\ref{sect:definite-tau-K}.

 Recall that in Definition~\ref{defn:cncst}, a compact timed-metric-space, $(X,d,\tau)$, is a compact metric-space endowed with a Lipschitz one time function, $\tau:X \to [\tau_{min},\tau_{max}]$, and a causal structure defined as in (\ref{eq:causal}).